maragelis/ParadoxMulti-MQTT/README.md

 Tested in the following environment:

-* Python 2.7.13
+* Python 2.7.12 - 2.7.13
 * [Mosquitto MQTT Broker v1.4.14](http://mosquitto.org)
-* [OrangePi 2G-IOT](http://www.orangepi.org/OrangePi2GIOT/) through its internal Serial Port
+* [OrangePi 2G-IOT](http://www.orangepi.org/OrangePi2GIOT/) through its internal Serial Port (with a level switch!)
+* NanoPI NEO through its internal Serial Port (with a level switch!) or USB Serial
 * Ubuntu Server 16.04.3 LTS
 * Paradox MG5050 panel

 ## Steps to use it:
 1. Download the files in this repository and place it in some directory
 2. Edit the config.ini file to match your setup
-3. Run the script: Python Multi-MQTTv2.py
+3. Run the script: python ParadoxMulti-MQTT.py

 ## What to expect: